Please wait...

 NMC Publication Criteria

-Only original research papers, meta-analyses, systematic reviews, and case series are considered valid.
-Review articles, letters to editor, and editorials are NOT counted for promotion.
+As per the gazette, only original research papers, meta-analyses, systematic reviews, and case series are referenced as valid article types.
+Review articles, letters to the editor, and editorials are NOT referenced for promotion.
+Verify current rules with your institution.

-Only the 1st, 2nd, and 3rd authors get the benefit of the publication for promotion purposes.
-The corresponding author position is not specifically mentioned in the new NMC gazette rules.
+As per the gazette, only the 1st, 2nd, and 3rd authors are referenced for promotion benefit.
+The corresponding author position is not specifically mentioned in the gazette.
+Verify your institution's interpretation of these rules.

-Many predatory journals falsely claim Embase or Scopus indexing.
+Many journals falsely claim Embase or Scopus indexing.
 Always verify through the official Embase journal list from Elsevier before submitting your manuscript.
-Non-indexed publications won't count.
+Indexing status can change — a journal indexed today may not remain indexed indefinitely.

 Important Clarification